Our veterinarians provide quality preventive dental care for cats and dogs in Westport.

 Dental Care for Cats & Dogs

-At Poster Veterinary Associates, we offer complete dental care, including cleaning and polishing teeth, dental x-rays, dental surgeries, and client education on home dental care.
+At Westport Veterinary Associates, we offer complete dental care, including cleaning and polishing teeth, dental x-rays, dental surgeries, and client education on home dental care.

 Anesthesia allows your veterinarian to perform dental procedures with minimal stress and pain for the patient, whether your pet is visiting us for an exam and cleaning or undergoing dental surgery.
 We will always evaluate your pet to ensure it is safe for them, and your pet will be continuously monitored while under anesthesia.